Saad-Rahman-Warsi/ocbustracker-backend/README.md

 1. start kubernetes (by running minikube start etc)
 2. download the entire kuberetes folder and run the shell script
 3. run command "minikube service apigateway-service"
-4. Note the port number in localhost on which the api gateway runs.
+4. Note the url on which the api gateway runs on localhost.
 5. You can use this url to interact with api-gateway in the backend.
 6. To integrate with frontend